chzerv/linux-workstation-playbook/README.md

   - Make `makepkg` use all available CPU cores for compiling.
   - Disable `pam_systemd_homed.so` to avoid journal spamming (**Archlinux only**).
 Make sure to set `disable_pam_systemd_homed` to `false` if you use `systemd-homed`.
-  - Setup `pacman` hooks for `reflector`, so the mirrorlist is automatically generated whenever there is an update.
   - Configure `reflector`.

 - Minor configuration changes like: